 I circumnavigated most of the island yesterday, probably about a two miles’ walk.
 It was a sultry, unsettled evening, one of those weather patterns where the sky feels like a sullen teenager.
 You’re not sure if you’ll get a long, lingering low, or something more electrified and explosive.
 Weak flits of sunshine poked occasionally through the heavy cloud cover; a sprinkle of rain began, then gave up, not worth the trouble.
 By sunset, the clouds had begun to lift, and the bright sun flashed its brilliance for a hopeful minute before settling down to bed.
 By 9pm, twilight, the world had cooled and the last dregs of light hovered over Sargent and Pemetic Mountains across the Eastern Way.
-My 60th year in 60,000 words Day 329: 118 words, TOTAL = 53,375; 6,625 remaining |
+My 60th year in 60,000 words Day 329: 118 words, TOTAL = 53,375; 6,625 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |